 Midday is when the sun is the hottest, so schedule walks, runs, or hikes in the early morning or after dinner.
 The sun, air, and ground will be cooler at dawn and dusk, so it's the ideal time to let your dog enjoy some summer fun.

-During these cooler times of the day, you can even try out some glow-in-the-dark and LED toys, like the ones from our list of Best Outdoor Dog Toys
+During these cooler times of the day, you can even try out some glow-in-the-dark and LED toys to help you keep your dog occupied and active at low light times of the day.

 Tips for Cooling an Overheated Dog